Authenticity: The Real You

 What brings you joy?
 What are your happiest memories?

 You can only see and appreciate what is in you - whatever you admire in others is somewhere inside you - look for it on the outside and see if you can feel the same potential inside.

-3. Explore what you like best about yourself right now.
+3. Explore what you like best (or hate least!) about yourself right now.

 Everyone has positive, lovable, admirable qualities.
 What are you proud of?
 How have you grown in understanding, compassion, thoughtfulness and kindness toward yourself and others?

-Start a self-appreciation log – everything you like about yourself, any accomplishments – nothing is too small.
+Start a self-appreciation log - everything you like about yourself, any accomplishments, positives you can bring to a love relationship - nothing is too small, or too grand.
 Keep adding to it and review whenever you feel disconnected from yourself.